 To learn more about using sidebar widgets, go here:

-Refresh your web browser.
-The content from the RSS feed will now appear on the sidebar …
+Refresh your browser.
+The content should now display on your sidebar …

 Add Your WordPress RSS Feed To Search Consoles